tytydraco/yessleep/out/DO_NOT_UNDER_ANY_CIRCUMSTANCES_UPVOTE_THIS_POST__The_Gray_Man__Part_1.md

 She wasn't moving.
 Meg wasn't moving.
 She just stared at that monster, lip trembling, and it stared back.

 "Hellooooooooooooooooo o o o  o. o.  o.   o.    o."

-It grined so wide.
+It grinned so wide.
 I could see two tiny little eyes, almost lost in those huge black sockets.

 "Meghan, fucking *do something!*"

 So she did.
 Foot to the gas, pedal to the metal.
 I was proud of her, proud as possible as I nearly pissed myself.  *It’s just going to disappear again.*